mukundtheamateur/super-duper-dsa/README.md

 3. Length of last word of a string  :  https://leetcode.com/problems/length-of-last-word/

-4. 3sum(two pointer based approach) : https://leetcode.com/problems/3sum/
+4. 3sum(based on two pointer approach and set STL) : https://leetcode.com/problems/3sum/
    <br>// how to use 2 pointer approach
    <br>-> first sort the array
    <br>-> start from , for(int i=0; i<size-2; i++)